 Documents required to open a Sukanya Samriddhi Account are as follows:

-The Sukanya Samriddhi account can be opened in the post office or with the authorized banks by the RBI by submitting these details along with the deposit of INR 1,000 by the parent of the guardian of the girl child.
+The Sukanya Samriddhi account can be opened in the post office or with the authorized banks by the RBI by submitting these details by the parent or the guardian of the girl child.
 Generally, all the banks that provide the Facility to open a PPF (Public Provident Fund) account offers Sukanya Smariddhi Yojana Scheme too.

 A minimum deposit into Sukanya Samriddhi Yojana Scheme is of INR 250 is required every year

 The maximum amount that can be deposited in the scheme in a year is INR 1.5 lakh per Sukanya Samriddhi Yojana account

 The interest rate of Sukanya Samriddhi Yojana account is notified from time to time by the Finance Ministry of India.
 The interest rate for the Q3 financial year 2021-22 is

 SSY scheme matures when the girl completes her 21 years from the date of opening.
 On maturity, the balance, along with the interest outstanding in the account, will be payable to the account holder.
 If SSY account is not closed after maturity, the balance amount will continue to earn interest.
 Point to note is that the account will automatically close if the girl child gets married before the completion of the tenure of 21 years